Climate and Average Weather Year Round in Mankato Minnesota, United States

-The warm season lasts for 4.1 months, from May 17 to September 20, with an average daily high temperature above 71°F. The hottest day of the year is July 18, with an average high of 83°F and low of 64°F.
+The warm season lasts for 4.1 months, from May 17 to September 20, with an average daily high temperature above 71°F. The hottest month of the year in Mankato is July, with an average high of 82°F and low of 64°F.

-The cold season lasts for 3.3 months, from November 27 to March 4, with an average daily high temperature below 36°F. The coldest day of the year is January 15, with an average low of 9°F and high of 24°F.
+The cold season lasts for 3.3 months, from November 27 to March 4, with an average daily high temperature below 36°F. The coldest month of the year in Mankato is January, with an average low of 9°F and high of 25°F.